PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Experiments

 \subsubsection{Parallel PSO ConvNets}

-A crucial aspect of the implementation is to create a distributed environment where particles (ConvNets) cooperate with each other in parallel.
+A crucial aspect of the implementation is to create a distributed environment where particles (ConvNets) cooperate with each other.
 Figure~\ref{fig:ecosystem} illustrates the design.
 Typically, ConvNets are often trained using just one local computer or using a remote server.
-With multiple GPUs, several ConvNets can be trained simultaneously, though, training is performed merely for individual ConvNets.
+With multiple GPUs, several ConvNets can be trained simultaneously, though, training is performed independently.

-We build our PSO-ConvNets design around a web client-server architecture for cooperated training in parallel.
-At the center of the design is a dedicated server which hosts entirely the ecosystem including software stack, modern GPUs, network and application layers.
-Each client connects to one virtual machine in the server via a specific port.
-Then the clients will run a set of procedures to train PSOs.
-Exchanging information among particles (PSO-0, PSO-1 etc.) is performed via file sharing, named `Score Board` which acts as a database containing current locations, previous locations besides others.
+We build our PSO-ConvNet design around a web client-server architecture a collaborative training.
+At the center of the design lies dedicated server which hosts entirely the ecosystem including software stack, modern GPUs (GeForce\textsuperscript{\textregistered} GTX 1080 Ti), network and application layers.
+Each client connects to one virtual machine in the server via a specific port, and runs a set of procedures so to yield collaborative training of the CNNs which rests primarily on sharing their information: current location, previous location, estimate of the gradient of the loss function, among other elements.
+As illustrated in the Figure~\ref{fig:ecosystem}, information from each particle are stored in a database, namely ``Score Board''.
 After each epoch, the latest data will be inserted into the database for each particle.

-For instance, in equation~\ref{eq:f1}, particles will be affected by the current personal best position, the best positions of neighbors as well as gradients.
-Therefore, we update the database with these best locations in addition to current and previous locations for computing gradients.
-For another example, with global best method (gBest) which we use as a PSO baseline (Section~\ref{sec:psobaseline}), we just need to retain the best position acquired by all particles.
+More concretely, as entailed in the dynamics of equation~\eqref{eq:f1}, particles will share their current personal best position, the best positions of neighbors as well as their estimate of the gradient.
+We will further compare our approach with a baseline classical PSO (Section~\ref{sec:psobaseline}) where particles only share their current positions.
+This will highlight more transparently the importance of sharing the geometric attributes entailed in the dynamics.